mer0x/docs.merox.dev/docs/homelab/infrastructure.md

         -  Storage: 4TB SSD (2 x 2TB), 4TB HDD (2 x 2TB)
         -  GPU: Nvidia Quadro K2000
         -  OS: Windows 11
+        * I will add this one back in the Proxmox Cluster*